rust-lang/rfcs/text/0000-missing-derefs.md

 double-dropping the interior (if a panic occurs *after* the move pointer is created) - in any case, attempting to drop the interior will call `DerefMove` again, which is very likely to cause a double panic and crash.

+Impure `DerefMove` has a different destruction order from pure `DerefMove` - should we forbid it?
+Is there a nice way to implement the "pure" destruction order?

 # Unresolved questions
 [unresolved]: #unresolved-questions